lechimp-p/dicto.php/BACKLOG.md

   or to get to know how many new issues were introduced with a commit.

 # Execution plan for introducing git (and further improvements)
-* Engine::run somehow needs a way to figure out, what to do, i.e. not reindex the database when only rules have changed
 * There needs to be some notion of a run of the analysis, that needs to be stored in the database
 * The engine then somehow needs to figure out what to do based on the last run and